 3 Reasons To Get Pre-approved

-- For buyers, the pre-approval acts as a dry run of the loan application process.
+- The pre-approval acts as a dry run of the loan application process.
 The mortgage lender will use details you provide about your credit, income, assets and debts to arrive at an estimate of how much mortgage you can afford.
-The whole process may take only minutes or a few hours at most, and is free.
-The lenders listed below are a great place to start.
+The whole process is free and should only take a few minutes.

-- POF (proof of funds) must be provided with any offers you make.
-While pre-approval is non-binding to the lender, it does serve as a good indication of your general creditworthiness and can be used as proof of funds when making offers on homes.
+- POF (proof of funds) should be provided when you make an offer on a home.
+While pre-approval is non-binding for the lender, it does serve as a good indication of your general creditworthiness and can be used as your POF when making offers.

-Choosing a lender is the first step toward buying a home.
-The following lenders have been used by one or more of our clients:
+Choosing a lender is the first big step toward buying a home.
+It is always wise to shop around for the best rates, terms, and closing track record.
+The following lenders have been recommended to us in the past.